birkoss/ukulele-ionic2/readme.md

 * See why Object.assign is overwritting the main attributes (config['aaa']['bbb'] with config['aaa']['ccc'] will be ['aaa']['ccc'] instead of ['aaa']['ccc'] AND ['aaa']['bbb'])

-* Chords Detail : Scroll to the correct position

 * Scale Builder : See if a flat should be reversed or not